openshift-labs/learn-katacoda/middleware/middleware-quarkus/panache/03-add-query-endpoints.md

 ## Inspect the results

-Since we still have our app running using `mvn quarkus:dev`, when you make these changes and reload the endpoint, Quarkus will notice all of these changes and live reload them.
+When you make these changes, Quarkus will notice all of these changes and live reload them across the remoet connection.

 Check that it works as expected by testing the new endpoints.
 Let's find all the people with `BLUE` eyes.
 Execute:

-`curl http://localhost:8080/person/eyes/BLUE | jq`{{execute T2}}
+`curl -s $PEOPLE_URL/person/eyes/BLUE | jq`{{execute T2}}

+> This will open a new Terminal to execute the command.
+If the command fails to run just click the above command again!

 You should only see **one** person with BLUE eyes: